 If you don’t want to cover the popcorn completely with white chocolate, you can make this a white chocolate drizzled popcorn recipe by spreading out the popcorn and just drizzling the white chocolate back and forth over the popcorn with a spoon.

-For this Patriotic Popcorn recipe, we use this red, white, and blue pack that came with the melts and the sprinkles.
+For our Patriotic Popcorn recipe, we use this red, white, and blue pack that came with the melts and the sprinkles.

 For our party, we used simple brown paper lunch bags, rolled down the top (about half way) and then filled them with the red, white, and blue popcorn.

-It was a cute way to serve AND if the person didn’t eat all their popcorn, they already had a take-home bag!
+It was a cute way to serve AND if the person didn’t eat all their popcorn, they already had a take-home bag as an easy treat party favor!

 - 1/2 cup unpopped popcorn kernels (12 cups popped popcorn)